JetBrains/kotlin-web-site/docs/topics/wasm/wasm-overview.md

 ![Kotlin/Wasm demo](wasm-demo.png){width=700}

 > To run applications built with Kotlin/Wasm in a browser, you need a browser version that supports the new garbage collection
-> and exception handling proposals.
+> and legacy exception handling proposals.
 To check the browser support status, see the [WebAssembly
 > roadmap](https://webassembly.org/roadmap/).
 >
 {style="tip"}